PROFILE

 policy, and its Secretariat oversees day-to-day

 policy implementation.
-In addition, the Party's
+In addition, the party's

 Central Military Commission, which is composed